ihepta/ihepta.github.io-config/source/_posts/welcome-to-ihepta.md

 *ihepta* is my homepage, it's used to record knowledge and some real enjoyable things from my life.
 I don't know how much I will harvest in the future, I shall mark this place lots and lots of cool memories.

 ## Migration
-From now on I will migrate all my posts from other site to this place.
+From now on I will migrate all my posts from other sites to this place.

 ## Stay In Touch
 If you have nice ideas or suggestions about this site, [mail me](mailto:609887115@qq.com) anytime.